thebkv/bkv/ruth04.md

 ### The City Gate

+Boaz goes directly from the events of Chapter 3 to the gate of Bethlehem.

 The city gate was more than an entrance.

-It functioned as a public place of business, judgment, legal witness, and civic decision.

-Boaz goes there because the matter must become public and binding.

-He does not settle the redemption privately with Ruth.
+It was a public place where community business could be conducted, disputes could be heard, agreements could be witnessed, and elders could participate in legal decisions.

+That makes the gate exactly the right setting for Ruth 4.

+The threshing floor was the place of Ruth's private request.

+The gate is where that request can become publicly established.

-He gathers the nearer kinsman and ten elders.
+Boaz gathers the nearer kinsman and ten elders so that what happens next will be known and witnessed.

-The movement is deliberate:

-**threshing floor
-→ gate**

-**private promise
-→ public settlement**

-**willingness
-→ lawful redemption**

 ### The Nearer Kinsman

-The unnamed nearer kinsman is important.

-He should not be turned into a villain.
+The unnamed nearer kinsman should not be treated as the villain of the story.

-He has the prior right.

-Boaz acknowledges that right.
+He really does have a prior claim, and Boaz honors it.

-When Boaz first speaks of Elimelech's parcel of land, the man says:
+When Boaz first presents the matter as the redemption of Elimelech's parcel of land, the man agrees:

 > “I will redeem it.”

-His decision changes when Boaz explains the fuller obligation involving Ruth and the preservation of the dead man's name upon the inheritance.
+Only when Boaz explains the fuller responsibility involving Ruth and the continuation of the dead man's name does he decline.

-Then he declines.
+His reason is explicit:

+> “lest I mar mine own inheritance.”

-The distinction matters.
+The distinction matters because it reveals what Boaz is accepting.

-The nearer man is willing to acquire.

-Boaz is willing to carry the whole responsibility.

-That difference becomes decisive.
+Redemption here is not simply acquiring something valuable.
+It means taking responsibility for a damaged family situation and carrying its future forward.

-### Land Redemption and Family Continuity
+### Land and Family

-Ruth 4 draws together several legal concerns found in Torah.

-Leviticus 25 describes the role of a near relative in redeeming family property.
+Leviticus 25 provides the background for the redemption of family property.
+If an Israelite became poor and sold part of his possession, a near relative could come and redeem what had been sold.

-Deuteronomy 25 addresses preserving the name of a dead man through family marriage obligations.
+Deuteronomy 25 provides another part of the background: the concern that the name of a dead man should continue within Israel.

-Ruth is not a simple reproduction of one statute.

-Boaz is not presented as Mahlon's brother, so the situation is not a straightforward case of the levirate law in Deuteronomy 25.

-Ruth 4 combines concerns of:

-**land
-kinship
-inheritance
-widowhood
-name
-family continuity**

-The book itself tells us what Boaz is seeking:

-> “to raise up the name of the dead upon his inheritance.”

-That is the governing function.
+Ruth 4 brings these concerns together around Elimelech's land, Ruth's widowhood, and the preservation of the family line.

+This is not a strict application of the levirate marriage law of Deuteronomy 25, because Boaz and the nearer kinsman are not presented as Mahlon's brothers.
+Ruth uses the broader family structure of redemption to address land, widowhood, inheritance, and name together.

 ### The Sandal

-Ruth 4 explains its own custom:
+Ruth explains the sandal custom directly:

-> “Now this was the manner in former time in Israel concerning redeeming and concerning changing…”

-The man removes his shoe and gives it to Boaz.
+> “Now this was the manner in former time in Israel concerning redeeming and concerning changing, for to confirm all things; a man plucked off his shoe, and gave it to his neighbour: and this was a testimony in Israel.”

-The narrator explains:

-> “this was a testimony in Israel.”

-The sandal therefore serves as public confirmation of the transfer.

-It should not be confused too quickly with the shame ceremony of Deuteronomy 25, where a widow removes the sandal of a man refusing direct levirate obligation and spits before him.
+This should not be confused with every detail of the refusal ceremony in Deuteronomy 25.

-Ruth gives us a different scene.
+In Deuteronomy, the widow removes the refusing brother-in-law's sandal, spits before him, and a public shame formula follows.

+That does not happen here.

-The nearer kinsman removes his own sandal as confirmation of the transaction.
+In Ruth, the nearer kinsman removes his own sandal as testimony confirming the transfer.

+The sandal marks the moment when the right to redeem passes to Boaz.

 ---